C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Advantages of solving equations by inspection:

 • Students practice decoding the equation, that is, making sense of the symbolism of the equation.
-They develop their sense of symbol, equation and equality.
+Students develop their sense of symbol, equation and equality.

 • Students think about operations and numbers instead of trying to use a meaningless procedure.